Gregory-Nitch/AnaraScape/README.md

 ## Current Tasks

-- Fix bug in map designing where stairs cannot be placed due to safety buffer

 - Allow Map Generator toolbar interactivity during large map download requests (or implement a spinner).

 - See item 3 in `Future Additions`